 Dixon is a basketball coach who is intelligent, honest, confident, well-spoken and true to his word.
 He is a family man and complete coach who cares for his players and program to the highest degree.
 Under Dixon, student-athletes have consistently improved as players on the court and developed as citizens off the court.
 His players consistently graduate and the Pitt program continually achieves high APR scores.
 For Dixon, basketball is a lifestyle, not a job.
 He believes teamwork, offensive efficiency, defense, rebounding and taking good shots are the key ingredients to winning championships.
 That philosophy has paid off as Pitt consistently ranks among the nation’s top offensive, defensive and rebounding squads.

-Over the past 14 seasons, Dixon has been the one constant and essential figure in the Panthers’ dramatic rise to national prominence.
-The three-year span from 2001-04 produced the winningest period in school history as Pitt won three consecutive Big East regular-season titles, advanced to three straight NCAA Sweet Sixteen appearances, captured the program’s first-ever Big East Tournament title in 2003 and compiled one of the nation’s three best winning percentages (.846 with an 88-16 record) from 2001-04 including a 51-2 home record.
+Over the past 16 seasons, Dixon has been the one constant and essential figure in the Panthers’ dramatic rise to national prominence.
+The three-year span from 2001-04 produced the winningest period in school history as Pitt won three consecutive Big East regular-season titles, advanced to three straight NCAA Sweet Sixteen appearances, captured the program’s first Big East Tournament title in 2003 and compiled one of the nation’s three best winning percentages (.846 with an 88-16 record) from 2001-04 including a 51-2 home record.
 In addition, the program opened its sparkling, 12,508-seat Petersen Events Center, the nation’s best on-campus basketball venue.

-Dixon has 22 years of major NCAA Division I coaching experience, including stints at Pitt (14 years), Northern Arizona (four years), Hawaii (three years) and UC-Santa Barbara (one year).
+Dixon has 24 years of major NCAA Division I coaching experience, including stints at Pitt (15 years), Northern Arizona (four years), Hawaii (three years) and UC-Santa Barbara (one year).
 Additionally, as an assistant coach, he served under a school’s winningest coach in four different stints (winning percentage).
-His teams have won a combined 10 conference titles, advanced to the postseason during 17 different seasons and his student-athletes have earned five league player of the year awards.
+His teams have won a combined 10 conference titles, advanced to the postseason during 18 different seasons and his student-athletes have earned five league player of the year awards.
 He helped turn destitute programs at Pitt, Hawaii and Northern Arizona into winners and has experienced a high level of accomplishment at several different levels.

 Facing a major rebuilding project, he joined the Pitt staff in 1999 as associate head coach and recruiting coordinator.
 In four short years, he helped turn the Pitt basketball program into a consistent national power.
 In 2000-01, the Panthers surged through the conference tournament, earning a surprising Big East Championship title game berth while winning five of their last seven contests.
-It was that year in Madison Square Garden that the college basketball world first took notice of the emerging Pitt program as the Panthers upset nationally ranked Syracuse, Notre Dame and a surging Miami team to earn the school’s first-ever championship game berth.
+It was that year at Madison Square Garden that the college basketball world first took notice of the emerging Pitt program as the Panthers upset nationally ranked Syracuse, Notre Dame and a surging Miami team to earn the school’s first-ever championship game berth.
 That strong finish concluded with a National Invitation Tournament berth, the school’s first postseason appearance in four years.

 The 2001-02 Pitt team built upon that momentum as it finished 29-6 and surpassed the school record of 25 victories set in 1973-74.
 Pitt won the Big East West championship, the school’s first league title of any kind since the 1987-88 campaign, and made its first NCAA Tournament appearance in nine seasons (1992-93).
 The squad also became the first Pitt team to advance to an NCAA Sweet Sixteen since 1973-74 with two NCAA tournament wins over Central Connecticut State and California.

 Prior to Pittsburgh, Dixon served as an assistant coach at the University of Hawaii under legendary head coach Riley Wallace for the 1998-99 season and previously was an assistant under Ben Howland at Northern Arizona University (1994-98).
-He also coached as an assistant with Howland at the University of California-Santa Barbara (1991-92) under Jerry Pimm before moving on to the University of Hawaii for two seasons (1992-94).
+He also was an assistant with Howland at the University of California-Santa Barbara (1991-92) under Jerry Pimm before moving on to the University of Hawaii for two seasons (1992-94).

 While at Northern Arizona, Dixon helped lead the Lumberjacks to a 42-17 record over his last two years, including back-to-back 21-win seasons and a pair of Big Sky regular season championships.
-Northern Arizona led the nation for three consecutive seasons (1997-99) in 3-point field goal percentage and ranked among the nation’s top two schools in overall field goal percentage during that span.
+Northern Arizona led the nation for three consecutive seasons (1997-99) in three-point field goal percentage and ranked among the nation’s top two schools in overall field goal percentage during that span.
 In addition, Northern Arizona won 20-plus games in three consecutive seasons and advanced to postseason play two times, including the 1997 NIT and the school’s first-ever NCAA Tournament appearance in 1998.
 The 1998 Lumberjack squad was one of two teams to reach the NCAA Tournament and carry a team grade point average of 3.0 or better.

 Howland and Dixon arrived at Northern Arizona for the 1994-95 season.
-After suffering through back-to-back 9-17 and 7-19 seasons, the staff guided Northern Arizona to the 10th all-time best one-year turnaround in NCAA Division I basketball history, improving the Lumberjacks to a 21-7 record in 1996-97.
+After suffering through back-to-back 9-17 and 7-19 seasons, the staff guided Northern Arizona to the 10th best one-year turnaround in NCAA Division I basketball history, improving the Lumberjacks to a 21-7 record in 1996-97.

 Dixon completed his first stint as an assistant coach at the University of Hawaii from 1992-94 under head coach Riley Wallace.
-In 1993-94, he helped lead the Rainbows to their first-ever WAC championship and first NCAA Tournament appearance in nearly 30 years.
+In 1993-94, he helped lead the Rainbows to their first WAC championship and first NCAA Tournament appearance in nearly 30 years.
 Dixon was also instrumental in developing the Rainbows’ perimeter players, including former Phoenix Suns guard and Buffalo, N.Y. native Trevor Ruffin.
-In his second stint at Hawaii (1998-99), he worked with the perimeter players including former Denver Nugget Predrag Savovic and concentrated on recruiting both nationally and abroad.
+In his second stint at Hawaii (1998-99), he worked with the perimeter players, including former Denver Nugget Predrag Savovic, and concentrated on recruiting both nationally and abroad.
 At UC-Santa Barbara, Dixon helped lead the Gauchos to an NIT appearance in 1992.

-Dixon began his coaching career in 1989 as the head coach at TeAute College in New Zealand before serving as an assistant coach from 1989-91 at Los Angeles Valley Junior College where he helped Head Coach Jim Stephens lead the school to a Western States Conference Championship.
+Dixon began his coaching career in 1989 as the head coach at TeAute College in New Zealand before serving as an assistant coach from 1989-91 at Los Angeles Valley Junior College where he helped head coach Jim Stephens lead the school to a Western States Conference Championship.

 A North Hollywood, Calif. native, Dixon attended Notre Dame High School in Sherman Oaks, Calif., where he earned All-Del Rey League and All-California Interscholastic Federation honors.
-Dixon enjoyed a successful four-year career at Texas Christian University in Fort Worth, Texas where he played for Jim Killingsworth and led the Horned Frogs to two Southwest Conference titles as a junior and senior.
+Dixon enjoyed a successful four-year career at Texas Christian University where he played for Jim Killingsworth and led the Horned Frogs to two Southwest Conference titles as a junior and senior.
 He earned All-SWC honors in 1987 and was an All-SWC Academic performer.
 Additionally, he led the SWC in assists as a senior, earned the Henry Iba Award as MVP of the All-College Tournament and was voted TCU’s Senior Male Scholar-Athlete Award recipient.
 He was inducted into the TCU Athletic Hall of Fame in 2007.
 Dixon received his bachelor’s degree in finance from TCU in 1987 and earned a master’s degree in economics from UC-Santa Barbara in 1992.